Auckland Transport (AT) is proposing changes to Sunnybrae Road in Glenfield.

 - The driveways will be reconstructed at 14, 38, 53, 62, 64 and 66 Sunnybrae Road.

 If implemented, the proposal will leave enough space for a one-way cycleway on both sides of the road.
 Both cycleways can be physically separated from traffic.
 However please note that at present there is no funding programmed for cycleways along this road.

-All feedback is important whether you support the proposal or have concerns with it.
-It should only take a couple of minutes and your feedback will help us decide the final shape of the project.
+All feedback is important whether you support the proposal or have concerns with it, and your feedback will help us decide the final shape of the project.